 Cumbias Nortenas, which translates to cumbias from the north of Mexico.
 These are more popular in the northern states of Mexico.
 The State of Nuevo Leon is an example.

-Norteno Groups like Pesado, Intocable, Los Traileros, Los Invasores, Los Cadetes de Linares, Grupo Control, Los Tigrillos were extremely popular there.
+Norteno Groups like Pesado, Intocable, Los Traileros, Los Invasores, Los Cadetes de Linares, Grupo Control, and Los Tigrillos were extremely popular there.
 Monterrey is a big city in the state of Nuevo Leon.
-It one of the biggest cities in all of Mexico, actually.
+It is one of the biggest cities in all of Mexico.
 That’s where this Genre of Music is very popular.

 Cumbias Gruperas